 1) Initial college education value = what you pay in tuition to achieve your diploma.
 You wouldn’t pay the tuition if you didn’t think the college was worth it.

 2) Real college education value = total annual compensation for the first full year of work after graduation.
 Time to face reality and see what the diploma gets you.

 3) If college X’s tuition is less than or equal to the expected total salary of your first year post college, then it is economically fine to attend college X. You never know the future, but you should have a good sense of how much your desired occupation will pay.

-Refi Your Student Loans With SoFi: SoFi is a fantastic social lending company that provides rates as low as 1.9% variable with auto pay and 3.5% fixed with auto pay.
-The reason why they can offer lower rates than the rest is because they analyze you based on merit, quality of employment, and education besides just a credit score and financials.
+Refinance Your Student Loans: SoFi is a fantastic social lending company that provides rates as low as 1.9% variable with auto pay and 3.5% fixed with auto pay.
+The reason why they can offer lower rates than the rest is because they analyze you based on merit, quality of employment, and education besides just your credit score and financials.
+When you just graduate or are early in your employment career, your credit score won’t be as high, thereby penalizing you from getting the best rate possible.
 There is zero origination and prepayment fees.
 Offer terms are from 5, 10, 15, 20 years in both fixed and variable.
 Both private and public student loans can be refinanced.